-Canoes: Canoes must have fixed decks and/or a waterproof spray cover on a minimum of 40% of the overall length of the craft.
-This must be attached securely and crews should give careful consideration to how the spray cover is to be affixed to their craft.
+Canoes must have fixed decks and/or a waterproof spray cover on a minimum of 40% of the overall length of the craft.
+This must be attached securely and crews should give careful consideration to how the spray cover is to be affixed to their boat.

-There does not have to be a continuous length of covering, depending on the model of canoe it may be distributed just at bow and stern and/or include the mid-section.
+There does not have to be a continuous length of covering, depending on the model of canoe it may be distributed just at bow and stern or include the mid-section.
 The aim is to reduce the amount of water entering the craft when paddling through large waves or wash.

-The spray cover and fixing method must be shown at the pre-start equipment check; the spray cover is only required below Teddington/TYM.
+The spray cover and fixing method must be shown at the pre-start equipment check; the spray cover is only required below Teddington.
 Canoes will not be allowed to proceed onto the Tideway without this covering.

-Stages competitors finishing Day 3 at Thames Young Mariners just downstream of Teddington Lock do not need to use a spray deck between the lock and finish.
-They can choose to do so.
+This excludes Stages competitors on Day 3, finishing at Thames Young Mariners just downstream of Teddington Lock.